Zen Martial Arts History

 Master Greg Di Loreto began his own school in Seattle, WA, in the year 2004.
 Staying true to the Zen Martial Arts system he inherited from Grandmaster Yip and yet also incorporating what he had learned in the Living Arts from Master Stillwagon, he compiled a new curriculum.
 Though this curriculum has been iterated on since then, it is considered to be the new standard of the Zen Martial Arts as a whole.
 In keeping with the tradition of exploring external systems as an instructor, he has made a point of training with other instructors when possible, including MMA coaches and Tai Chi practitioners in the greater Seattle area.

-James Swartwood and his dad, Troy Swartwood, joined Master Greg Di Loreto's school in early 2006, when James was five years old.
-In his teenage years, he began training under multiple other instructors in external systems, including Jujitsu and Budo Tanren, in addition to his practice and teaching in the Zen Martial Arts.
-After getting his Zen Martial Arts black belt in 2018, Master James Swartwood has worked closely with Master Greg Di Loreto as an instructor in Di Loreto's school while gaining his black belt in Japanese Fighting Arts NW.
-He used his background in jujitsu and judo to redesign the grappling system of Zen Martial Arts.
+James Swartwood and his dad, Troy Swartwood, joined Greg Di Loreto's school in early 2006, when James was five years old.
+In his teenage years, he began training under multiple other instructors in external systems, including Jujutsu and Budo Tanren, in addition to his practice and teaching in the Zen Martial Arts.
+After getting his Zen Martial Arts black belt in 2018, James Swartwood has worked closely with Greg Di Loreto as an instructor in Di Loreto's school while also gaining his black belt in Japanese Fighting Arts NW.
+In 2022, four years after earning his dan ranks, James Swartwood redesigned the grappling system of Zen Martial Arts to include Jujutsu and Judo.

 Who is Grandmaster Yip?